-This NamePlate is ideal for collars that are 1″ wide.
+This NamePlate is ideal for collars that are 1″ wide or wider.

 If you like technical specs, this is Type 316, Marine Grade.
 Please see the STAINLESS STEEL portion further down on this page.

 If you’re looking for a Name Plate for your 3/4″ wide collar, you can find it here: Name Plates for 3/4″ wide Collars

 If you’re looking for a Name Plate for your 5/8″ wide collar, you can find it here: Name Plates for 5/8″ wide Collars

 If you’re looking for a Name Plate for your 1/2″ wide collar, you can find it here: Name Plates for 1/2″ wide Collars

 I ordered many name plates and was so often disappointed that the engraving was all smushed into the center with most of the name plate blank, or the engraving was barely surface scratched.
 I finally gave up and decided to make my own.
 A 30w Fiber Laser Engraver ensures that you will receive a deep and crisp engraving.
 Your order will be individually designed with care and thought and will NOT be pasted into a predesigned template.

 No more noisy clanking, hanging tags that get caught on stuff and/or fall off.
 This is the totally perfect Name Plate!
 It is Contoured to hug your dog’s neck and just thick enough not to bend but not so thick that it’s heavy.
 Dimensions are 2 1/2″ wide and 3/4″ tall.

 This Name Plate is designed to accommodate four lines of text.
 Each line has a maximum of 20 characters (letters/numbers/spaces).

 Why you might ask?
 More than 20 characters makes the text small and very difficult to read.
 The less characters, the larger each one can be and thus easier to read.